Lloyd Austin Fast Facts | KRDO

 March 7, 2023 – Austin makes an unannounced trip to Iraq.
 He is the highest-ranking Cabinet official to visit the country since the start of the Biden administration.

-January 5, 2024 – The Pentagon announces Austin was admitted to Walter Reed National Military Medical Center on New Year’s Day for complications from an elective medical procedure.
+January 5, 2024 – The Pentagon announces Austin was admitted to Walter Reed National Military Medical Center on New Year’s Day for complications from a medical procedure.
 Austin faces criticism as it is revealed that senior officials, including President Biden, were left in the dark about his multiday hospital stay.
+On January 9, Walter Reed National Military Medical Center releases a statement revealing Austin is being treated for prostate cancer.
+The cancer was discovered in early December 2023.
+Austin is released from the hospital on January 15.

 The-CNN-Wire